maveryjr/Nest/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

-### Development Guidelines
-- Follow the existing code style
+We welcome contributions!
+Please see our contributing guidelines for:
+- **Code Standards**: TypeScript, React, and Chrome extension best practices
-- Add TypeScript types for new features
+- **Feature Requests**: How to propose new features
-- Test thoroughly before submitting
-- Update documentation for new features
+- **Bug Reports**: Template for reporting issues
+- **Pull Requests**: Review process and requirements

+### Development Environment
+- **Code Quality**: ESLint and Prettier configuration
+- **Testing**: Jest setup for unit and integration tests
+- **Documentation**: JSDoc comments and README updates
+- **Version Control**: Conventional commit messages

 ---

-**Built with ❤️ using React, TypeScript, and modern web technologies.**
+**Built with modern web technologies**: React 18, TypeScript, Chrome Manifest V3, IndexedDB, OpenAI API, and Supabase.